Andreas Söderlund

 Speaker_proclaim();

 This is called a System Interaction which starts a flow of interactions through the Context by calling a RoleMethod.
-There are basically two ways to go:
+We can do this in two different ways:

 A. When the Context describes functionality that should execute "on the spot", like in this example, putting a RoleMethod at the end is a simple way of starting it.
 Using our objects you and console, it will look just like this: